phusion/passenger/src/agent/Core/SpawningKit/README.md

 ### The start command

 Regardless of whether SpawningKit is used to spawn an application with or without explicit SpawningKit support, and regardless of whether a wrapper is used and whether the application/wrapper can function as a preloader, SpawningKit asks the caller to supply a "start command" that tells it how to execute the wrapper or the application.
-SpawningKit then uses the handshaking procedure (see: "Overview of the spawning journey") to to communicate with the wrapper/application whether it should start in preloader mode or not.
+SpawningKit then uses the handshaking procedure (see: "Overview of the spawning journey") to communicate with the wrapper/application whether it should start in preloader mode or not.

 ### Summary with examples